 (4) Other Information (1 pg.)

-- If applicable, briefly describe any anticipated needs for cyber infrastructure support, including software/data storage, high-performance computing, data aggregation, data visualization, etc. Review SESYNC’s IT Support Policy, Data and Software Policy, and New Services for Funded Groups for examples of cyber support and resources
+- If applicable, briefly describe any anticipated needs for cyber infrastructure support, including software/data storage, high-performance computing, data aggregation, data visualization, etc. Review SESYNC’s IT Resources, Cyberinfrastructure Process and Policies, and the University of Maryland's Acceptable Use Policy for examples of cyber support and resources

 (5) Team Work plan (1 pg.)